manuelvarzen/danielmarcelino.github.io/_posts/2011-10-03-explaining-variance-in-a-multilevel-model.md

 layout: post
 title: "Showing Explained Variance in Multilevel Models"
 date: 2011-10-03
+output:
+ html_document:
+   keep_md: yes
+   toc: yes
+share: true
-category: Viz
+category: blog
-tags: [R, Multilevel]
+tags: [R, rstats, Viz]
+excerpt: "The post shows a way of displaying explained variance of multilevel models using line chart."
+published: true
+status: published
 header-img: "img/website/spaghetti.png"
 ---

-In this post I will show one way to display explained variance using a line chart.
+In this post I shows a quite intuitive manner of displaying explained variance of multilevel models using line charts.

 For the best of my knowledge, there is no a default plot for displaying the effect of a factor on the deviance of multilevel models; so this is going to be a tentative for showing such a statistic in my ongoing dissertation.